akkshayTandon/zorvyn-backend-developer-assignment/README.md

 ## Key Points
 - Authentication is mocked using `user-id` header.
 - SQLite used for simplicity.
-Used raw SQL to keep implementation lightweight
+Used raw SQL to keep implementation lightweight.
-- Implemented role-based access using middleware (VIEWER, ANALYST, ADMIN)
-- Viewer role restricted to dashboard only
+- Implemented role-based access using middleware (VIEWER, ANALYST, ADMIN).
+Viewer role restricted to dashboard only.
-- Separated routes, controllers, and middleware for clarity
+- Separated routes, controllers, and middleware for clarity.

 ## Features